Don’t Go In The Sun Until You’ve Read This SPF Guide

 Chemical VS Mineral Sunscreen

-If you’ve ever been confused on the mineral vs chemical sunscreen debate, you’re not alone.
+If you’ve ever been confused about the mineral vs chemical sunscreen debate, you’re not alone.
 Dr. Friedmann has all the info:

 “A chemical sunscreen contains ingredients that aren’t natural and are chemical compounds such as Oxybenzone, Avobenzone, Octinoxate, Homosalate, Octisalate, and Octocrylene.
 How chemical sunscreens work is that the active ingredients absorb the UV rays and a chemical reaction takes place which disperses them.”